 Essentially, when a business is being formed primarily with charitable endeavours in mind, rather than the aim of making profits for owners, this is when it should be registered as a company limited by guarantee.
 Certain charitable funding bodies will only invest in companies limited by guarantee.
 But for the majority of businesses, profit will be a motive, and therefore a company limited by shares will be the structure of choice.

-Why would I want to convert from a company limited by guarantee company to one limited by shares?
+Why would I want to convert a limited by guarantee company to one limited by shares?

 Section 5 of the Companies Act 2006 states that a clear distinction must be made between companies limited by guarantee and those with shares: “A company cannot be formed as, or become, a company limited by guarantee with a share capital.”
 Therefore a clear choice must be made from the outset as to whether a business is intended to be a non-profit making venture or a regular profit making enterprise.